NVIDIA/workbench-example-nemotron-finetune/README.md

 * ```nemotron-ptuning.ipynb```: This notebook provides a sample workflow for fine-tuning the Nemotron base model for extractive Question-Answering on a custom dataset using customized prompt formattings and a p-tuning method.

-Have questions?
-Please direct any issues, fixes, suggestions, and discussion on this project to the DevZone Members Only Forum thread [here](https://forums.developer.nvidia.com/t/support-workbench-example-project-nemotron-finetune/278377).

 # Quickstart

 ### Prerequisites